 Catching up with Klaus Schulze

-Going deep with a founding father of modern electronic music
+Going deep with a founding father of electronic music, Klaus Schulze

 Among fans of electronic music, German synthesist Klaus Schulze has long been considered a pivotal figure.
 His early work as an original member of Tangerine Dream and Ash Ra Tempel served as a launch pad for an almost 50-year career and counting.